GlaucomaCall us today at (303) 772-3300 to schedule an appointment.

-Whether diagnosing glaucoma at its earliest stage, or treating the most advanced cases of the disease, Dr. Micah Rothstein and Dr. Anjali Sheth, fellowship trained glaucoma specialists, have the experience and expertise to handle the entire spectrum of glaucoma.
+Whether diagnosing glaucoma at its earliest stage or treating the most advanced cases of the disease, Dr. Micah Rothstein and Dr. Anjali Sheth, fellowship-trained glaucoma specialists, have the experience and expertise to handle the entire spectrum of glaucoma.
 Drs.
-Rothstein and Sheth see patients in our Longmont, Lafayette, Boulder, and Greeley locations.
+Rothstein and Sheth see patients in our Longmont, Lafayette and Greeley locations.
 They will soon be accepting patients in our new Boulder location as well.

 Learn More About Glaucoma:

 The Eye Care Center of Northern Colorado uses the latest advances in diagnostic imaging, including high-resolution OCT and stereo fundus photography imaging.
 Our exam rooms are state-of-the-art and allow for consultations in comfort and privacy.
 You can view our exam rooms and in-house laser suite by visiting our virtual tour.
-We can perform glaucoma laser treatments like SLT, or selective laser trabeculoplasty, in a comfortable and convenient environment.
+We can perform glaucoma laser treatments like SLT and selective laser trabeculoplasty in a comfortable and convenient environment.
 For advanced cases requiring surgery, Dr. Rothstein and Dr. Sheth utilize both the Longs Peak Surgery Center and Longmont United Hospital in Longmont, and Foothills Surgery Center in Boulder when performing procedures like cataract surgery, MicroPulse cyclophotocoagulation, and MIGS including: Endocyclophotocoagulation (ECP), iStent, XEN stent, CyPass microbypass surgeries at the time of cataract extraction, as well as traditional glaucoma filtering procedures of trabeculectomy and tube shunt placement.

 Glaucoma is often referred to as a “silent” thief of sight because many times there are no major symptoms of the condition in its early stages.
 Glaucoma is the result of optic nerve damage that may be caused by elevated intraocular (eye) pressure.
 If the condition is left untreated, blindness will occur.
 Read More…